Logging Important RS232 Data

 Do You Need Ten Or More Units?

-For multiple orders, the following price breaks apply
+For multiple orders, the following price break discounts apply

 10 to 24 units